...

 Humanity lives on a beautiful spectrum.

-I strongly believe that being proud of who you are as a unique part of this huge world we all live in is more unifying than divisive when we value what we all bring to the whole.
+I believe that being proud of who you are as a unique part of this huge world we all live in is more unifying than divisive when we value what we all bring to the whole.

 Maybe growing up and currently living in one of the most diverse places on the planet, Queens NY, where over 800 languages are proudly spoken, is why it feels like a benefit to me to be surrounded by so many different types of people and yet feel a collective bond.